gusztavvargadr/vagrant/README.md

 3. Install the [Chef Development Kit][ChefDKInstallation].
 4. Disable virtualization platforms other than VirtualBox.
 On Windows, [disable Hyper-V][HyperVDisable], in case it is running.

+These might have been the last few occasions you configured something manually, Vagrant will take care of the rest.

 [Getting started]: #getting-started
 [VagrantInstallation]: https://www.vagrantup.com/docs/installation/
 [VagrantBerkshelfInstallation]: https://github.com/berkshelf/vagrant-berkshelf#installation